deb06/deb06.github.io/index.md

 **- Discord Bot:**

-This is my biggest prroject so far, and I am really proud of it.
+This is my biggest project so far, and I am really proud of it.

 It's a more traditional Discord bot with commands, some of which use external APIs.